rouvinerh/SecJournal/blogs/my-blogs/scam/telegram-customer.md

 The actual data is being sent to `https://kws4.web.telegram.org/`, which is a legitimate domain owned by Telegram.
 The data looks like a bunch of garbage characters because it is **encrypted**, and it is impossible for me to decrypt it.

-I wanted to dig deeper into this, but it appears that tbe traffic would be encrypted anyways, plus I did not want to enter my real phone number and risk losing my account.
+I wanted to dig deeper into this, but it appears that the traffic would be encrypted anyways, plus I did not want to enter my real phone number and risk losing my account.

 Instead, I took a look at the page source using the browser's inspector tools.
 Sometimes, people leave extra information here, like code comments or links to other sites.